 on the design speed of the roadway with consideration to

 - Minimum Sight Distance at Intersections is a

 distance that a driver or pedestrian can see an approaching

 vehicle driving on the crossroad.
 It is based on the design

 speed of the crossroad.
 This is the sight distance used

 Under some circumstances

-you may be able to post a security for certain required improvements,
+you may be able to request to post a security for certain required improvements,

 see the Whatcom County Development Standards Chapter 5 –